 My name is Connie, and I am a retired public school teacher.
 I had the privilege of teaching children for 37 years and I pray I touched their lives a fraction of how they touched mine and continue to touch mine today.

 For the past couple of decades I have been journaling my devotional time by writing down what God reveals to me as I read His word.
 I literally have volumes of these journals on my bookshelf in my home.
-In December of 2012, as I finished the book of Revelation I kept thinking about putting my daily thoughts in a blog.
+In December of 2012, as I was finishing the book of Revelation I kept thinking about putting my daily thoughts in a blog.
 After several weeks of entertaining the idea I finally prayed, “Lord if this is from you then I’ll go for it.
 Do with it as you will.
 And if it’s not from you, let it die a natural death.”

 So for a year, I posted my daily journal as I read through the Chronological New International Version of the Bible.
 Every day I prayed that God would use the thoughts he prompted me to write to bring someone closer to him.
 It gained about 100 followers, and if you are one of them, thank you.
 I continue to pray for you.